 If you had a relationship before

 Everything is easier when we have someone to rely on.
-Having a partner before an ostomy surgery is valuable since you have already dealt with a disease that led to this.
+Having a partner before an ostomy surgery is valuable since you have already dealt with a disease that led you here.

 The time you spend together, after illness, surgery and recovery is full of emotion.
-Discuss these feelings and the changes that have taken place.
+Discuss these feelings and responses to the changes that have taken place.

-Undoubtedly there will be fears about whether you remain sexy but you lose nothing by asking what your other half thinks of you.
-You will probably hear that it hasn’t changed his feelings for you and he/she craves you the same as before.
+Undoubtedly there will be fears about whether you remain sexy but you lose nothing by asking what your significant other thinks of you.
+You will probably hear that he/she has not changed his feelings for you and he/she craves you the same as before.
 That alone is enough to regain your confidence.

 But even if the stoma makes him / her feel uncomfortable, explore it together.
 What you will achieve as a couple will be a way to get even closer than before.

-Of course some relationships may end after an ostomy operation.
+Of course, some relationships can end after an ostomy operation.
 Sex is only one part, yes very important, of a healthy relationship.
-If your ex-partner claims that this is a reason for breaking up with you then you are definitely better off without him or her.
+If your ex-partner claims that this is a reason for separation then you are definitely better off without him/her.